What ITRA Does:

 Most of ITRA's work gets done in work sessions at horse parks around the state.
 The improvements to trails and facilities that ITRA undertakes are coordinated with park managers and the Indiana Department of Natural Resources.
 ITRA generally conducts about six work sessions between early spring and late fall.
 Most are run on weekends.
 Some members don't find work sessions compatible with their schedules or abilities, but find other ways to contribute to ITRA's work.

 The trail work ITRA does is often is cleanup--removing of limbs or even entire trees, or repair after flooding, or simply cleaning up the accumulation of trash.
-To work on the ITRA chainsaw team, volunteers must be trained and certified, and must use the proper safety gear.
+Volunteers who use equipment must be trained and certified, and must use the proper safety gear.

 In addition to trail work, ITRA also works on camp ground improvements.
 In the photo ITRA volunteers are installing a water line at Versailles State Park horse campground that previously had no running water.
 Through the efforts of ITRA volunteers now each individual campsite has a water hookup.